-With some of the formalities out of the way, now it’s time for my personal list of some of the best things to do and attractions to see during a cosy Winter in Paris.
-Which one will be first on your list?
+With some of the formalities out of the way, now it’s time for my personal list of some of the best things to do and attractions to see during a cosy winter in Paris.

 1. Marvel at the Christmas Decorations at Galeries Lafayette

 The Galeries Lafayette is a large department store split across several levels and its Christmas decorations are a wonder to behold.

 2. Wonder at Interesting Art at Palais de Tokyo